cashshuffle/spec/CASHFUSION.md

 ## Ephemeral Encryption Keys

-Each input involved in the transaction needs an additional (ephemeral) encryption key, used for the purposes of validation.
+Each input involved in the transaction requires an ephemeral encryption key, used for secure communication to the validating party.

 Each player creates a set of keypairs (one for each input they are responsible for validating), and then shares the public keys with the group.
-Separately, each player also creates a set of encrypted proofs (one for each of their own inputs) by encrypting the input along with its secret salt (refer to section on salted hashes), using the public key of the validating player.
+Separately, each player also creates a set of encrypted proofs (one for each of their own inputs) by encrypting the input along with its secret value and commitment key, using the communication public key of the validating player.

 The public ephemeral keys, along with the encrypted proofs, are sent to all players so that blame can be accurately assigned and witnessed by all.